DT7QR/Bitcoin-Rewards-System-Proposal/README.md

    The system incentivizes engagement and transacting by rewarding peers for scanning QR codes integrated into a livestream.
    Key components include:
-   QR Scans: QR codes earn stream tokens
+   QR Scans: QR codes earn ERC-20/testnet
    - a low-value unit for tracking participation.
-   Reward Allocation: 30% of the daily treasury is distributed as BTC/LN rewards to eligible wallets based on proportion of tokens scanned.
+   Reward Allocation: 30% of the daily treasury is distributed as BTC/LN rewards to eligible wallets based on proportion of ERC-20/testnet scanned.
-   New Peer's Incentive: New participants (<1 week, no staking history) completing consecutive scans receive a one-time random stream token bonus to encourage onboarding.
+   New Peer's Incentive: New participants (<1 week, no staking history) completing consecutive scans receive a one-time random ERC-20/testnet bonus to encourage onboarding.
    Eligibility: Wallets must complete at least 2 scans/day to qualify for QR rewards, ensuring active engagement.
    Rewards are distributed via BTC/LN to reinforce Bitcoin’s transactional utility.